Lakshmi-Shankar/Ecommerce-Follow-Along/README.md

 - **User Controller**: Manages operations like adding, retrieving, and updating user information.
 - **File Uploads**: Accepts and stores user-uploaded files (e.g., profile images).
 - **Documentation**: Well-documented code for ease of

+*Milestone 5: Project Signup Setup*

+This milestone focuses on setting up the project structure and implementing a basic signup page.

+*Key Features*

+- Project Setup: Initialized the project with the required dependencies and folder structure.
+- Signup Page: A simple signup page with fields for Name Email Password User Photo.

+*Tech Stack Used*

+- Frontend: React